Vyral/carlos-gutierrez/_posts/2020-04-15-how-covid-19-is-affecting-san-diego-real-estate.md

 {% include youtube.html %}

-<center><em>Even though we’re in the midst of a global pandemic, people are still buying and selling homes because we have some great market conditions.</em></center>
+<center><em>Even though we&rsquo;re in the midst of a global pandemic, people are still buying and selling homes because we have some great market conditions.</em></center>

 <br>Though our daily lives have changed immeasurably during this pandemic, I hope you and your family are managing to stay safe and healthy.
 Today I have a quick update for you about what’s been happening in the San Diego real estate market.